elisabethdeltoro/elisabethdeltoro/README.md

  - **[Data Visualization Certificate](https://freecodecamp.org/certification/elisabethsusername/data-visualization)** from FreeCodeCamp

  ### Current Projects
- - I just started a new job as Analytics Manager with **[Project Pulso](https://projectpulso.org/)**!
-I'm excited to dig into front facing analytics and use my love of spreadsheets to further Pulso's important mission.
+ - I work as the Analytics Manager with **[Project Pulso](https://projectpulso.org/)**!
+I'm delighted to use my love of spreadsheets to further Pulso's important mission.
  - On a more artistic note, I'm trying to figure out the difference between digital interactive theater and a video game.
 I'm thinking the key is a closer examination of site-specific theater (pun)...
 Stay tuned for updates!

  ### Recent Projects